kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 Before starting this tutorial, download and install Rescal-snow according to the instructions in `README.md`.

+We build complexity gradually through the tutorial, and recommend you work through it linearly.

 ### Prerequisites

 We assume you have some familiarity with bash and terminal commands.